nirv-ai/db-core/README.md

 ## todos

 - TODO: duplicates in actions table
+  - process all record names
-  - get all action records > replace ',' with 'and', remove dupes, keep the records with ','
+    - replace ',' with 'and', remove dupes, keep the records with ','
+    - dont allow `-` in ANY object names, or ANY non alphanumeric string
 - https://pgtune.leopard.in.ua/
   https://github.com/localstack/localstack
   https://docs.docker.com/develop/develop-images/dockerfile_best-practices/